 Use of Force

-Sarah has written the first three episodes of a 6 episode limited crime series Use of Force.
-It is attracting real market interest, as well as reaching the 2019 quarterfinals of Final Draft’s Big Break screenwriting competition.
+Sarah has written the first three episodes of a 6 episode limited crime drama series Use of Force.
+It is attracting real marketplace interest, as Hatherley’s pilot screenplay reaches the 2019 quarterfinals of Final Draft’s Big Break screenwriting competition.

 2019 also saw Hatherley selected as a Director’s Attachment on Australian TV crime drama Halifax Retribution.
 A 7-week Film Victoria funded attachment with set up director Mark Joffe.
 The ideal preparation for Hatherley’s own forthcoming TV series.

 Hatherley launches Use Of Force podcast.
 A binge-worthy feast of corruption, misogyny and high-risk offenders.
 Featuring never intended for release phone conversations between filmmaker, Sarah Hatherley, and the female ex-cop at the heart of the real life story who was nearly destroyed by the police brotherhood.
 It’s one woman’s horrifying story of violence, intimidation and lawlessness – and that was just in the office.